 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-I changed a few things in this recipe for Grilled Portobello Mushrooms Stuffed with Sausage to make it lower in carbs and suitable for the original South Beach Diet, and ate this as a main course with a simple green salad.
-Everything in this recipe is a good low-carb food choice, so this should work for most low-carb eating plans.
+I adapted this recipe for to make it lower in carbs and suitable for the original South Beach Diet, and everything in this recipe is a good low-carb food, so this should work for low-carb eating plans.